-In addition to the sites impacted by all action alternatives, at least six assumed eligible cultural resources are present within the Direct APE of Alternative 1 (Table 3.9-2).
+In addition to the sites impacted by all action alternatives, at least six assumed eligible cultural resources are present within the area analyzed for potential physical impacts of Alternative 1 (Table 3.9-2).
 This includes five archaeological sites and one historic cemetery.
 Within the archaeological sites, four contain prehistoric cultural materials and one contains historic materials.
 None of the potential cultural resources have been formally determined eligible for the NRHP.